Discover more from Tango.vc

 "Apart from the investment, Ivan takes time to deeply understand the product and brings pragmatic go-to-market ideas to the table.
 His network has helped us a lot in business intros, backchannels with investors and angel connects.
 If you're building developer tools, highly recommend getting the initial check from him."
 Jai Pradeesh - DeepSource cofounder

-Our Fund I target is $10M with 20% carry, and 2% fee average, front-loaded.
-Currently, our check size is around $100K, and will bump to $300K when we’re fully raised.
+Our Fund I target is just under $10M with 20% carry, and 2% fee average, front-loaded.
+Currently, our check size to startups is around $100K.
 This smaller check size is very agile in co-investing with other leads, compared to writing $1M checks and competing with other leads.

 We held an open LP Q&A, and here are the notes.

 Because we had LP commitments from my past investors right at the start, we’ve been raising and deploying in parallel.
 I set 3 capital calls to make it even easier for friends to access.
 We just had our 2nd, so when an LP commits, it means wiring ⅔.
-The last ⅓ will be called mid-year.
+The last ⅓ will be called in H2 2021.

 Companies & Performance